Cod Almighty | Other stuff

 Can I buy you all a pint for being such good eggs?

 Definitely.
-Our non-profit principles do not cover gifts of beer from readers.
+Our non-profit principles do not extend to gifts of beer from readers.
 Please come and meet us in the Rutland before the match.